Types of OpenPGP data

 Detached signatures #

 The final type of OpenPGP data are “detached” signatures.
-Such a signature can be used to verify the data that the signature was made over.
+Such a signature acts as a companion to some data file.
+The signature file can be used to validate the contents of that data file.